Shonacw/Conversation_Analysis_Project/README.md

 ## Discussion Trees: Visualising Conversation Structure and Topic Evolution
 This part of the project investigates how we can best visualise the evolution of ideas and nature/flow of conversation from a given podcast transcript.
 The output graphic will represent a visual snapshot of the conversation, providing a viewer immediate insight to the extent to which different topics were discussed.
 It will make key themes and points discussed accessible, highlighting which points need to be built out and which have yet to be explored all at just a glance.
 Topic Exploration using trajectory through topic space.

+In this MSci project The goal is to extract information about conversations by plotting the investigating topic evolution what key topics were revisited during the conversation? are there a set of common trajectories similar- conversations will take

 Attempts made at visualisation so far....
 - Plotting the Word Embeddings.